U2C9727A4/oorrp/SPECIFICATION.md

 # Object Oriented Remote Resource Protocol
 OORRP is a asynchronus RPC protocol mainly intended for embedded devices.
 It aims to have a minimal memory and CPU footprint.
-It is intended to be point-to-point with master-slave and master-master topology. (master-master explained in a later section.)
+It is intended to be a control plane with point-to-point, master-slave and master-master topology. (master-master explained in a later section.)

 # OORRP Request
 An OORRP request is a request with base headers and object-specific headers.